blackthorn87/silverstripe-slick-slider/README.md

 You can customise the template in the usual SilverStripe fashion (copy it from the modules template directory to your theme directory in the same folder).

+#### Adding Slides

+- Each page now has a Slider tab
+- You can add and remove slides for the page here

 #### Advanced Styling

 If you want to override the styles, just include the slick-style.css file in your theme css directory (css/slick-styles.css).